 Here are a few of my favorite vessels to use for my grocery-store flowers:

 - This woven vase is perfect by the sink or on a side table and nightstand

-- This vintage, zinc planter is perfect for a larger arrangement or a fresh potted plant! (free shipping too!)
+- https://amzn.to/3bccd2PThis vintage, zinc planter is perfect for a larger arrangement or a fresh potted plant! (free shipping too!)

 - This set of 3 vases is perfect to create a vignette or split up in a few places!